dzegel/DynamockServer/README.md

 The arguments are as follows:
     - **http.port**: An integer in the range [2, 65534], prefixed with `:`, specifying the http port the server runs on.
     For example, providing `-http.port=:1234` deploys a Dynamock instance listening on port `1234`.
     If not provided this value defaults to `:8888`.
-This feature can be used to deploy multiple DynamockServer instances for different consumers, to avoid collisions.
+This feature can be used to deploy multiple Dynamock Server instances for different consumers, to avoid collisions.
     - **dynamock.path.base**: This value prefixes Dynamock API url-paths.
     For example, `-dynamock.path.base=dynamock/test` or `-dynamock.path.base=/dynamock/test` both result in a net url path `/dynamock/test/expectations` for the Dynamock API url-path `<dynamock-path-base>/expectations`.
     If not provided the net url-path would be `/expectations`.